Innovation-Web-3-0-Blockchain/Hacking-Smart-Contracts/Hacking-Project-Documentations/ATTACKS.md

 ---

-## Reentrancy Attacks
+## Reentrancy Attack

-In a reentrancy attack, an attacker calls an external contract within the target contract before the state changes are finalized.
+In a Reentrancy attack, an attacker calls an external contract within the target contract before the state changes are finalized.
 This can allow them to repeatedly call the vulnerable contract and drain its funds.

 **LenderPool.sol:**